hainayanda/SwiftEnvironment/README.md

 ## Requirements

 - Swift 5.9 or higher
-- iOS 13.0 or higher
+- iOS 15.0 or higher
-- MacOS 10.15 or higher
+- MacOS 12.0 or higher
-- TVOS 13.0 or higher
+- TVOS 15.0 or higher
-- WatchOS 6.0 or higher
+- WatchOS 8.0 or higher
+- VisionOS 1.0 or higher
 - Xcode 15 or higher

 ## Installation